 The 2-wire has a warmer bass with more low end impact, while the Samurai’s bass is tighter and more controlled.
 As a result, the 2-wire has an overall warmer tone, as well as stage structure.
 The Samurai creates and airier stage due to an attenuated mid-bass, although its bass is lighter in comparison.
 The 2-wire on the other hand has a slightly wider stage as well as more precise imaging, resulting in an overall similar performance in separation, by different means.
 The Samurai’s midrange is relatively uncolored, and slightly warm, though not as warm as the 2-wire’s.
 Both are fairly even in overall body and size.
 While the 2-wire’s upper midrange is clear, the Samurai’s is slightly brighter.
 Similarly, the 2-wire’s treble is significantly warmer and more natural tone, compared to the lightly enhanced treble response of the Samurai.
-The 2-wire betters the Samurai in resolution, although its midrange is slightly less transparent according to its warmer stage.
+The 2-wire betters the Samurai in resolution, although the Samurai in turn has greater transparency relating to the 2-wire’s warmer stage.

 PWaudio 1960 2-wire vs. plusSound Gold-Plated Copper 8-braid